Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

  over software RoTs because the HWRoT is immutable, has a smaller attack surface, and the behavior is more reliable.

- The HWRoT is based on the CSU, eFUSEs, BBRAM (Battery-backed RAM), and isolation elements.
+ The HWRoT is based on the CSU, eFUSEs, BBRAM (battery-backed RAM), and isolation elements.
  The HWRoT is responsible for validating that the operating environment and configuration have not been modified.
 The RoT acts as an anchor for boot, so an adversary cannot insert malicious code before